kujunda-seda/template-love-game/README.md

 ## Debugging
 In VSCode Terminal run:
 `love src`.
 In addition to running the project, it will output `print` statements into the console.
+You can also use a separate debugging plugin for VSCode [Local Lua Debugger](https://marketplace.visualstudio.com/items?itemName=tomblind.local-lua-debugger-vscode) if you need.

 ## Distribution
 1. Before you can configure XCode, you'll need an Apple Developer account at [developer.apple.com](https://developer.apple.com/account) and a new [bundle identifier](https://developer.apple.com/account/resources/identifiers/list) for the app.